Vinelab/bowler/README.md

 1. Adds `Registrator::queue('analytics_queue', 'App\Messaging\Handlers\AnalyticsDataHandler');` to `App\Messaging\queues.php`.

     > If no exchange name is provided the queue name will be used as default.

     The options array, if specified overrides any of the parameters set from the command line.

-2. Create the `App\Messaging\Handlers\AnalyticsDataHandler.php` in `App\Messaging\Handlers` directory.
+2. Creates the `App\Messaging\Handlers\AnalyticsDataHandler.php` in `App\Messaging\Handlers` directory.

 Now in order to listen to any queue, run the following command from your console:
 `php artisan bowler:consume analytics_queue`.
 You need to specify the queue name and any other optional parameter, if applicable to your case.